 The sailing school has been inspired by teenage sailor Natasha Lambert, who, after trying sailing on a holiday, found no way of regularly going sailing other than to get her own boat. (to learn more about Natasha click on this link).

 After three years of fundraising for other charities Natasha turned her attentions to setting up a Miss Isle charity to help those like her who want to go sailing.
 The charity was registered in July 2015 and Natasha is busy raising funds in her role as ambassador for MISSPS.

-The school is based in Cowes Yacht Haven on the Isle of Wight, just off the south coast of the UK mainland, and has excellent access and disabled facilities.
+The school is based in Mylor Yacht Club in Cornwall, and has excellent access and disabled facilities.